BMC Moroc

 The metal recycling industry in Morocco is an important puzzle piece in managing resources sustainably and in reducing the country’s environmental footprint.
 However, businesses operating in this sector face a major constraint: a fragile supply chain.
 The instability of the supply of recyclable raw materials limits their production capacity.
 Additionally, the lack of effective scrap sorting limits their ability to meet national and international quality standards.
 This undermines their export capacity and therefore curtails their growth prospects.

-To improve the working conditions of scrap metal collectors and support the growth of and job creation in recycling businesses in Morocco, Invest for Jobs supports Benomar Metal Company (BMC) and ENSAM, Meknès engineering school.
+To improve the working conditions of scrap metal collectors and foster the growth of recycling businesses in Morocco, Invest for Jobs worked together with Benomar Metal Company (BMC) and ENSAM Meknès engineering school.
 BMC is a Moroccan enterprise specialising in the manufacture of engineering products using ferrous and non-ferrous metals.
-Together with ENSAM, they aim to restructure the supply chain of recycled metals for the better.
+ENSAM (École Nationale Supérieure d'Arts et Métiers) is one of Morocco's leading public engineering institutions, with its Materials Engineering program offering valuable expertise in metal processing technologies and sustainable manufacturing relevant to the recycling sector.

 PROJECT APPROACH AND PROJECT GOALS